eclipse-hono/hono/site/content/admin-guide/kura-adapter-config.md

 ~~~

 {{% note %}}
-In the example above the *--hono.messaging.host=hono-service-messaging.hono* command line option indicates that the Hono Messaging component is running on a host
+In the example above the *--hono.messaging.host=hono-service-messaging.hono* command line option indicates that the AMQP Messaging Network is running on a host
 with name *hono-service-messaging.hono*.
-However, if the Hono Messaging component has been started as a Docker container then the *hono-service-messaging.hono* host name will most likely only be resolvable on the network that Docker has created for running the container on, i.e. when you run the Kura adapter
+However, if the AMQP Messaging Network has been started as a Docker container then the *hono-service-messaging.hono* host name will most likely only be resolvable on the network that Docker has created for running the container on, i.e. when you run the Kura adapter
-from the Spring Boot application and want it to connect to a Hono Messaging instance run as a Docker container then you need to set the
+from the Spring Boot application and want it to connect to the AMQP Messaging Network run as a Docker container then you need to set the
-value of the *--hono.messaging.host* option to the IP address (or name) of the Docker host running the Hono Messaging container.
+value of the *--hono.messaging.host* option to the IP address (or name) of the Docker host running the AMQP Messaging Network.
 The same holds true analogously for the *hono-service-device-registry.hono* address.
 {{% /note %}}